• Home

 My daughter loved this book and would frequently share anecdotes and tidbits she had learned with us that tied into our history readings or the places we had visited on our travels.
 She also developed a keen interest in Celtic mythology as a result of the lessons in King Alfred’s English.
 I love curricula that sparks new passions.

-Filed Under: Age, Grammar, High School, Junior High Language Arts, Language Arts, Literature, Middle School, Vocabulary Tagged With: English, History of English, King Alfred's English
+Filed Under: Age, Grammar, High School, History, Junior High Language Arts, Language Arts, Literature, Middle School, Vocabulary Tagged With: #updated by Heidi C, English, History, King Alfred's English

 Reader Interactions